i5ting/stateview/README.md

-# stateview
+# Stateview

-stateview is a react view render solution.
+Stateview is a react view render solution.

 ## Install